-Patience will be published in August 2019
+Patience will be published on 19 September 2019

 This is the special, limited edition run of 500 copies, available on pre-order and while stock lasts.
 The mass-market paperback edition will be available closer to publication.